NREL-Sienna/PowerSimulationsDynamics.jl/README.md

 ## Development

-Contributions to the development and enahancement of PowerSimulationsDynamics is welcome.
+Contributions to the development and enahancement of PowerSimulationsDynamics.jl is welcome.
 Please see [CONTRIBUTING.md](https://github.com/nrel-sienna/PowerSimulationsDynamics.jl/blob/main/CONTRIBUTING.md) for code contribution guidelines.

 ## License

-PowerSimulationsDynamics is released under a BSD [license](https://github.com/NREL-Sienna/PowerSimulationsDynamics.jl/blob/main/LICENSE).
+PowerSimulationsDynamics.jl is released under a BSD [license](https://github.com/NREL-Sienna/PowerSimulationsDynamics.jl/blob/main/LICENSE).
-PowerSimulationsDynamics has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))
+PowerSimulationsDynamics.jl has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))